akkamo/akkamo/gitbook/modules/mongo-module.md

   `ctx.inject[MongoApi]("conn1")`
 - **inject the default connection**
-  If any configured connection has set the `default = true` property, it will be considered as *default* connection and can be injected without specifying the key, e.g.
+  If any configured connection has set the `default = true` property, it will be considered as *default* connection and can be injected without specifying the alias, e.g.
   `ctx.inject[MongoApi]`.
 Please note that only one configured connection can be specified as *default*.
 - **inject by the name alias**